hazelcast/hazelcast-reference-manual/src/Map-ListenerWithPredicates.md

-## Continuous Query
+### Listening to Map Entries with Predicates

-Continuous query enables you to listen to the modifications performed on specific map entries.
-It is an entry listener with predicates.
-Please see the [Listening to Map Events section](#listening-to-map-events) for information on how to add entry listeners to a map.
+You can listen to the modifications performed on specific map entries.
+You can think of it as an entry listener with predicates.
+Please see the [Listening for Map Events section](#listening-for-map-events) for information on how to add entry listeners to a map.

-### Listening to Predicate Map Entries

 As an example, let's listen to the changes made on an employee with the surname "Smith".
 First, let's create the `Employee` class.